 Sea jellies consist of a gelatinous bell and trailing tentacles.
 They lack a centralized nervous system, heart, bones, and gills.
 They do have a simple nervous system, sometimes referred to as a “nerve net,” and their body walls are thin enough to allow oxygen to pass directly from the water to their internal organs.

 Though they may look rather harmless, jellyfish have special defensive cells, called nematocysts.
 Used only once and then replaced, nematocysts help them capture prey and defend themselves.

 For such a common fish, the flounder (Pleuronectes americanus) can be surprisingly difficult to find.
 Its flat body and ability to change color make it hard to spot on the ocean floor – the better to fool unsuspecting prey and hide from predators.
 Come try it out at our flounder find.

 It’s positively shocking: An electric eel (Electrophorus electricus) can produce an electric charge of up to about 600 volts – five times the voltage of a wall socket, and strong enough to injure a human.

 Located in the tail, the eel’s electric organs serve several uses.
-Low-intensity impulses help eels communicate and navigate, while high-intensity charges stun or kill prey, and provide defense.
+Low-intensity impulses help eels communicate and navigate, while high-intensity charges stun or kill prey, and provide a defense.

 The Clownfish and Anemone are truly best buddies, maintaining a relationship that benefits one another.

-The Clownfish picks debris and parasites off of the Anemone and chases off predators, such as Butterflyfish, which are immune to the stings of the Anemone.
+The Clownfish picks debris and parasites off of the Anemone and chases off predators, such as Butterflyfish, which are not immune to the stings of the Anemone.
 The stinging tentacles of the Anemone provide protection for the Clownfish.
 The Clownfish develops immunity to the Anemone’s venom after repeated exposure.

 Clownfish and Anemones are best buddies; they are made for one another!